hariszaf/pema/README.md

 PEMA supports the metabarcoding analysis of four marker genes, **16S rRNA** (Bacteria), **ITS** (Fungi) as well as **COI** and **18S rRNA** (metazoa).
 As input, PEMA accepts .fastq.gz files as returned by Illumina sequencing platforms.

 PEMA processes the reads from each sample and **returns an OTU- or an ASV-table with the taxonomies** of the taxa found and their abundances in each sample.
 It also returns statistics and a FASTQC diagram about the quality of the reads for each sample.
-Finally, for the case of the 16S marker gene, PEMA returns **alpha and beta diversity values**, as well as other **multivariate analyses between samples**, facilitated by the [phyloseq](http://joey711.github.io/phyloseq/index.html) R package, which allows the downstream analysis of microbial profiles.
+Finally, PEMA supports **downstream ecological analysis** of the profiles retrieved, facilitated by the [phyloseq](http://joey711.github.io/phyloseq/index.html) R package.

 PEMA supports both OTU clustering (thanks to VSEARCH and CROP algorithms) and ASV inference (via SWARM) for all four marker genes.